 I usually recommend that clients put their main keyword in their H1 and at least one of their H2s.
 For H3s, H4s, and the rest, I tend to be more relaxed about it and not as focused on SEO.
 As long as they’re compelling and entice the visitor to keep reading the blog post, I’m happy.

-If you want to use your blog posts to attract consistent traffic from Google, you need to show the search engine that your blogs are dependable resources their users can trust.
+First, you need to show Google that your blogs are dependable resources that their users can trust.

 How do you do that?

-Well, one way is to credit other websites when you use them for information.
+Well, one of the easiest ways is to credit other websites when you use them for information.
 Using “outbound links” like this tells Google that you’re not just giving your audience credible content, but that you’re so dedicated to helping your readers that you’re willing to share other great resources with them.

 This is a great way to share your previous work, as embedding older blog posts within your current work will make it easy for readers to find it.